 Events and Announcements

 Professor Len Brooks, Director of the DIFA Program, will be hosting Information Sessions via webinar to discuss the DIFA program, the upcoming changes and answer any questions you may have regarding admission into DIFA Class 2017 which begins July 1, 2015.
-To Register for an Info Session...
+The next online session is Wednesday April 8th at 7:00 pm EST. To Register for an Info Session...

 Where are they now?